To fulfil the living-abroad experience you must give it a go and try the very delicious and diverse Hungarian cuisine.

-And if you feel like having a drink after a good meal, taste one of the fine Hungarian wines.
-Hungary has 22 wine regions, and the most well-known among foreigners are the Tokaj, Villány, Balaton Highland and Eger regions, but it is also worth visiting other regions for their local special wines.
-Typical wine types of the country are kékfrankos (Blaufränkisch), olaszrizling (Welsh Riesling), zöldveltelini, cabernet franc and cabernet sauvignon.
-Hungarians like drinking fröccs especially in summer, which is white or rosé wine mixed with fresh soda water, also known as wine spitzer.
-If you like short drinks, you should not miss the famous Unicum and pálinka, either.
+If you feel like having a drink after a good meal, taste one of the fine Hungarian wines.
+Hungary has 22 wine regions, the most well-known among foreigners are the Tokaj, Villány, Balaton Highland and Eger regions, but it is also worth visiting other regions for their special local wines.
+If you like shots, you should not miss the famous Unicum and pálinka, either.

 gulyásleves (goulash soup), húsleves (meat soup), halászlé (fish soup), hideg meggyleves (cold sour cherry soup), Jókai bableves (bean soup Jókai style), Hortobágyi palacsinta (pancake filled with meat), túrós csusza (pasta with cottage cheese), töltött káposzta (stuffed cabbage), pörkölt (stew made of different kinds of meat), lecsó (stewed onions, tomatoes and peppers), paprikás krumpli (potatoes with paprika), mákos guba (dumplings with poppy seed), szilvás gombóc (dumplings filled with plum), Dobos torta (chocolate cake with a special caramel top on it), rétes (strudel), szaloncukor (special Christmas sweet), bejgli (Christmas cake filled a with walnut or poppy seed filling), túró rudi (sweet curd bar coated with chocolate), lángos (Hungarian fried bread), pogácsa (small savoury biscuits) and the list is endless in fact.